 TeShawn "Tey" was born and raised in Anchorage, Alaska, where she completed her education at the University of Alaska Anchorage, earning a Bachelor of Arts in Administration and Business Management with a minor in Dance in 2021.
 During her college years, she managed her own business as a dance instructor and choreographer at TMAJ Dance Studio, blending her passion for dance with entrepreneurship.

-Tey has also worked for the State of Alaska, including at the Public Health Lab, where she contributed to Covid-19 response efforts, and the Department of Transportation, where she managed budgets for various departments.
+Tey has also worked for the State of Alaska, including at the Public Health Lab, where she contributed to COVID-19 response efforts, and the Department of Transportation, where she managed budgets for various departments.
 In her free time, she enjoys teaching and performing hip-hop and other dance styles.
 The rhythm and creative expression of dance are what motivate her to stay active in the art form.

 Lisa joined the Alaska State Council on the Arts in 2025 as an administrative assistant where she is able to combine her skills as an artist, administrator and digital marketing specialist.